1. The industry lacks regulation.

 5. Inhumane trials performed on dogs and cats.

-AAFCO endorses feeding trials done “inhumanely” on dogs and cats who are born in laboratories, and never leave their cages or the lab for their entire lives (imagine a dog never seeing the outside its entire life – no running, playing and jumping!).
+AAFCO endorses feeding trials done “inhumanely” on dogs and cats who are born in laboratories, and never leave their cages or the lab for their entire lives (imagine a dog never seeing the outside its entire life – no running, playing or jumping).
 They are subjected to new pet foods to see if certain chemical additives and preservatives will harm the animals.

 We already know the pet nutrition needs for dogs and cats, so having recipes using real food ingredients and no dangerous chemicals takes away the need for such inhumane animal trials, as we already know the full nutritional make-up of every real food ingredient used for humans.
 Please help end these needless trials by feeding your pet a food that does not use AAFCO feeding trials.